Horticulture Help Line

 For horticulture literature, answers to your general gardening questions, plant identification and diagnosis of insect and disease problems, stop by to talk to our Plant Health Advisors and Master Gardener Volunteers.
 The Horticulture Center is located on the Lower Level of the Boerner Botanical Gardens Education & Visitor Center.
 Hours: Monday – Friday 10 am – 2 pm (May 1- September 30)

 UW-Extension offers a wide variety of publications on yard and garden topics.
 Most publications can be downloaded for free, but some are only available for purchase.
 For a complete list, visit the UW-Extension Publications web site.

 Garden Facts are a series of free factsheets developed by the Urban Horticulture Team of UW-Extension for home gardeners.
 They are short, concise and easy to read, with an emphasis on answers to questions that homeowners often ask about horticulture issues.
 These factsheets may be downloaded and printed from the Garden Facts web site.

 What should you be doing in your yard and garden this month?
 Check the monthly Garden Calendar prepared by Sharon Morrisey, Consumer Horticulture Agent.
-Sharon also provides timely gardening information between 7 and 9 am Mondays on Fox 6′s Gus’ Garden (April-October) and the 1st Tuesday of each month from Noon to 1 pm at the Milwaukee Journal Sentinel Gardening Chat.
+You can view past segments on the FOX 6 website Gus’ Garden Archives.

 Request a soil test mailer kit by contacting the UW Plant & Soil Analysis Lab directly.
 Go to the Soil Lab web site where you will find info-sheets, instructions, and lists of fees and services offered by the Lab.
 You can fill out the forms online or download them and submit your sample by mail.
 The basic lawn and garden soil test for Wisconsin residents is $15.00.